 On those long, cold London nights, when Sky Broadband is having ‘technical difficulties’ and nothing is on the telly, I’ll sometimes get my Canadian friend to regale me with tales from his homeland across the seas.
 Specifically tales about 25 cent wings nights.
-He used to tell me about 10 cent wing nights until I started to weep uncontrollably.
+He also used to tell me about 10 cent wing nights until I started to weep uncontrollably.
 Believe it or not, these fantastical nights are not Native American folklore, but genuine offers found every single day somewhere in his hometown, and thousands of towns and cities like it across the continent.
 Imagine that!

 But what are they like?
 Well…they are what I like to call V-Wings.
 Which means they’re bigger, a plus when you’re paying per wing, but they’re a bloody nightmare to try and eat.
 And dipping?
 Well, let’s just say I had to throw away that shirt.

 20 wings (£10) was a comfortable amount, 30 (£15) would be a feast.
 But the beauty of paying per wing is that you can start off with any number you like and just keep buying extra until you can wing no more.
-As a nice touch they also provide you with a big wooden bowl for all your bones, just so when you’re bloated, sauce-covered and have the cayenne burps, you can feel morally disgusted with yourself as well as physically.
+As a nice touch they also provide you with a big wooden bowl for all your bones, just so when you’re bloated, sauce-covered and have the cayenne burps, you can look at that and feel morally disgusted with yourself as well as physically.

 SPECIAL MENTION – The Orange Buffalo